skip to content

 00:56:38 - Scott Steinlage

-I guess, I mean.
-Yeah, I mean, I understand the responsive piece of it, but as far as like the UI UX, like piece even more specifically, I. I don't know, maybe, you know, sometimes the UI UX looks great, but then when you have it in responsive and it brings it down or whatever and it doesn't necessarily work as much.
+I guess I understand the responsive piece of it, but as far as the UI/UX piece even more specifically, sometimes the UI/UX looks great, but then when you bring it down responsively it doesn't necessarily work as much.

 00:56:56 - Chris Ferdinandi

 Oh yeah.
-So I am, I. I boost the font size on most of my recording.
-Like the text editor is like comically.
-It's uncomfortably large to work with when I'm recording and I do that specifically because I know a lot of people watch them on their phones and I want to make sure it's actually like readable.
+So I boost the font size on most of my recording.
+The text editor is comically, uncomfortably large to work with when I'm recording, and I do that specifically because I know a lot of people watch them on their phones and I want to make sure it's actually readable.

 00:57:13 - Scott Steinlage

 Right.
 Cool.
-So you are thinking about these.
+So you are thinking about these things.

 00:57:15 - Chris Ferdinandi

-Yes, I, I forget the exact like, I have it like saved somewhere.
-Every time I go to record, I'm like, all right, boost the font.
+Yes.
+I forget the exact settings, but I have it saved somewhere.
+Every time I go to record I'm like, all right, boost the font.

 00:57:22 - Scott Steinlage